Although this section deals primarily with combat between armed and armoured

 Totally unexpected |

-If popping up from cover to take a shot this is two actions, manouver and shoot.
-Manouver difficulty is an 9, failure indicates there was no foe close enough to where you were looking for you to react to.
-The advantage is that only enemies waiting for you to pop up may target you.
+If popping up from cover to take a shot this is three actions, manouver, spot and shoot.
+Spot difficulty is a 9, failure indicates there was no foe close enough to where you were looking for you to react to.
+The advantage is that only enemies waiting for you to pop up at that location may target you.
+They can fire irrespective of initiative.

 Most actions require only a single segment to complete. however some such as spells or prayers last for several segments.
 If a character is in the midst of a multi segment action they may be interrupted and the action spoiled by a successful strike.